MechaDragonX/AmazonWii/README.md

 AmazonWii is a Firefox extensions that plays the [Wii Shop Channel music](youtu.be/yyjUmv1gJEg) on all global Amazon storefronts.

 ## Possible Special Features
-Because the Wii is a Japanese product, I might have an easter egg on the (Japanese storefront)[https://amazon.co.jp/].
+Because the Wii is a Japanese product, I might have an easter egg on the [Japanese storefront](https://amazon.co.jp/).

 ## Development Builds
 Development builds are in the [broken](https://github.com/MechaDragonX/AmazonWii/tree/broken) branch.